PhiLFitters/kafe2/doc/src/parts/user_guide.rst

     p.customize('model_error_band', 'label', [(0, r'$\pm 1 \sigma$'), (1, r'$\pm 1 \sigma$')])
     p.customize('model_error_band', 'color', [(0, 'orange'), (1, 'lightgreen')])

-It is also possible to change parameters using matplotlib functions.
+Additionally it is possible to change parameters using matplotlib functions.
-To change the size of the axis labels, use the following calls:
+Changing the size of the axis labels is done with the following calls:

 .. code-block:: python